 How long does it take to start a successful business?

-Can I start a business if I have limited funds?
+Can I start a business with limited funds?

 How do I know if my business idea is profitable?

-Assess your revenue potential by analyzing market demand and pricing strategies.
+Assess your revenue potential by analyzing market demand and pricing strategies to optimize your revenue growth.
 Evaluate your cost structure to ensure you can generate a profit.
 Use financial projections to estimate income and expenses over time.